Heresy in Christianity: Bloodshed

 Protestant Christians did not have Ecumenical Councils, Inquisitions or some of the other institutions for establishing orthodoxy and preventing deviation from it, but were known to kill individuals for heresy and related matters during the Reformation and Counter reformation.
 As mentioned above Martin Luther opposed the burning of heretics.
-However he did not oppose the execution of members of at least one radical protestant sect -- Anabaptist -- and advocated the death penalty for them in 1530, 1531, and 1536.
+However he did not oppose the execution of members of at least one radical Protestant sect—Anabaptist—and advocated the death penalty for them in 1530, 1531, and 1536.
 One of the results of the Diet of Speyer (1529) was an agreement between attending Catholics and Lutherans to kill Anabaptists.

 In Home Postils 1533, Luther explained the need for civil authorities to execute those who create "scandal" with "false doctrine".

 The worldly authorities bear the sword with orders to prevent all scandal so that it may not enter and inflict harm.
 But the most dangerous and horrible scandal is where false doctrine and worship penetrates ...
 They (i.e. state officials) must resist it (i.e. scandal) stoutly, and realize that nothing else will avail save their use do the sword and of the full extent of their power in order to preserve the doctrine pure and the worship clean and undefiled.

 Protestant leader John Calvin also advocated for the execution of Unitarian Michael Servetus, though he favored beheading rather than his burning.
 Servetus was killed in 1533.

 According to the University of Notre Dame, approximately 300 Catholics were "killed for their faith" in Britain between 1534 and 1681 CE.
-(300 protestants were also killed from 1553-1558 under the Catholic reign of "Bloody Mary", Mary I.)
+(300 Protestants were also killed from 1553 to 1558 under the Catholic reign of "Bloody Mary", Mary I.)